xuuxii/awesome-ico/README.md

 A curated list of awesome blockahin projects，which consitute the blockchain ecology.

+(Warning: I DO NOT ENDORSE ANY PROJECTS BELOW, JUST FOR TECHNICAL PURPOSE.)

 ## New Blockchain

 * [Bitcoin](https://bitcoin.org) - Bitcoin is an innovative payment network and a new kind of money.